 This button was unearthed from a mass grave at Pheasant Woods (Fromelles):

 For a good and affordable resource on these buttons see:

 A Sydney Post Office directory from 1886-7 listed British firms importing into Australia.
-Such firms would have been the source of uniform and military buttons used here, but marked with the Australian uniform makers name.
+Such firms would have been the source of many uniform and military buttons used here, but marked with the Australian uniform makers name.

-Post federation, only Firmin continued to advertise.
+After federation, only Firmin continued to advertise.

 The article below explains that these buttons also came from Italy.